Sustainable development and inclusion

 Inclusion and diversity

-- Throughout the Fêtes de la Nouvelle-France, the Jean Castor Family Space provides facilities for feeding and changing your children.
-A bottle warmer and games will also be available! - For people with reduced mobility: ramp and toilets accessible.
-Please note that due to the geographic layout of the Fêtes de la Nouvelle-France, the terrain may be uneven in some areas, which can be a challenge for someone with reduced mobility without assistance.
-An attendant will be available to help you get around the Old Québec area. - We are proud to promote a culture of respect and tolerance for all gender identities and expressions. - We are committed to celebrating and honoring the rich culture of First Nations and ensuring they have a prominent place in our event.
+– Throughout the Fêtes de la Nouvelle-France, the Jean Castor Family Space provides facilities for feeding and changing your children.
+A bottle warmer and games will also be available! – We are proud to promote a culture of respect and tolerance for all gender identities and expressions. – We are committed to celebrating and honoring the rich culture of First Nations and ensuring they have a prominent place in our event.
 We work closely with Indigenous communities to ensure their voices are heard and their history is celebrated.

 Commitment to the Biosphere Program